-International Symposium, 2017 "Northeast Asia: The Fetal Stage," held in September, 2017.
-Overseas Research Facilities NIHU opened overseas research facilities (liaison offices) to promote international collaborative research with overseas institutions.
+NIHU opened overseas research facilities (liaison offices) to promote international collaborative research with overseas institutions.
 It provides information on research on Japan and Japanese culture to people in other countries.
-In July 2016, NIHU established liaison offices at the Mongolian Academy of Sciences in Ulan Bator, in October 2016 at the EHESS (École des Hautes Études en Sciences Sociales) in Paris, and in April 2017 at the Sejong Institute in Gyeonggi, South Korea.
-In December 2017, NIHU concluded an agreement with China's Northeast Normal University to open a liaison office at the University in 2018.
+In July 2016, NIHU established liaison offices at the Mongolian Academy of Sciences in Ulan Bator, in October 2016 at the EHESS (École des Hautes Études en Sciences Sociales) in Paris, in April 2017 at the Sejong Institute in Gyeonggi, South Korea(-March 2019), and in July 2018 at Northeast Normal University in China.